songyunlu/songyunlu.github.io/_posts/2016-12-13-how-to-install-dcos-on-gce.md

 Follow the instructions in the DC/OS [installation guide](https://dcos.io/docs/1.8/administration/installing/cloud/gce/) and beware of following points.

-* Login to the gcloud first via command `gcloud auth login` or you'll got permission denied when creating instances.
+* Login to the gcloud first via command `gcloud auth login` or you'll get permission denied when creating instances.

 * Configurations in `dcos_gce/group_vars/all`